xavsio4/nuxtstart/README.md

-# NuxtStart - a boilerplate for a packed featured Nuxt install
+# NuxtStart - a boilerplate for a pack featured Nuxt install

 ** Wait before using this it is not yet finished **